UCM IT Service Desk Support

 - Email: firstname.lastname@example.org

 High priority issues should not be submitted through email.

 UCM Email - Microsoft Outlook Web App for UCHAD access

-For those who have been migrate to UCMED, there will be no Outlook App on Citrix.
-UCMED users should click on the Outlook 365 icon.
+For those who have been migrated to UCMED, there will be no Outlook App on Citrix.

 Reset Your Password